vladif86/kstreams/README.md

 2. Verify the installation.
 Run *docker* or *docker-compose* command from your terminal
 3. In our workshop we're going to use Twitter API for the real-time data.
 So everyone should generate API keys and token to access the API.

-   Go to this [link](https://apps.twitter.com/app/new) Follow the instructions.
+   Go to this [link](https://apps.twitter.com/app/new) (You need to be logged into your twitter account) Follow the instructions.

    - In *Website* tab you can put any site URL, e.g. https://developer.twitter.com/
    - In *Callback URLs* click on *Add a Callback URL* button